-With more hours of darkness in the winter, people miss you more easily.
+With more hours of darkness in the winter, it may be more difficult for people to see you after the sun goes down.
 Wear clothes or stick-on patches that reflect light so cars can see you.

 The extra hours of darkness also make it harder for you to see dangers along your route.
 If you're running or walking, check out your path before you head out so you'll be aware of dangers like curbs and potholes.

 When you start your run or walk, head into the wind and do the second half of your workout with the wind at your back.
 This way, you're less likely to get chilled if you've worked up a sweat.

 Be sure to tell someone where you're going and when you expect to get back.
 If you should fall or have an accident and can't get back to your home or car, you could easily become hypothermic in cold weather.
 Make sure somebody knows where to find you if you have a problem.

 Your body needs extra fluids when you exercise no matter what season it is.
 Drink water or sports drinks before, during and after your workout, even if you're not really thirsty.
 But stay away from drinks with caffeine or alcohol.
 Alcohol can cause your body to lose heat faster than normal.